Vishnupriya0702/Unix-commands/README.md

 find command:
 Find command is used to search in all directories find directory name -type f -r -name filename -exec grep grepcommand

+scp, rsync
+rsync command check for the files and moves it